His father-in-law, Donald Phinney Gregg,

 antipsychotic drugs.

 "O'Keefe maintains an active clinical orthopaedic practice, while directing an expansive portfolio of research projects; his NIH grant support has consistently placed him among the most highly funded orthopaedic surgeon-clinician scientists in the United States.
-Author of more than 140 journal articles and numerous book chapters, O'Keefe also is very involved with national orthopaedic organizations, serving in leadership roles in many instances....
+Author of more than 140 journal articles and numerous book chapters, O'Keefe also is very involved with national orthopaedic organizations, serving in leadership roles in many instances...
 The Center recently landed a $1.4 million grant from the Department of Defense to fund studies that will uncover new information concerning the effects of nicotine on the healing of bone fractures."
 Vital Signs.
 University of Rochester Medical Center, Nov.
 2005; Regis J. O'Keefe.
 University of Rochester, Oct.
 5, 2005.)

 Vital Signs, Nov.
-2005 / University of Rochester Medical CenterRegis O'Keefe graduated from high school in Pittsburgh, and got his
+2005 / University of Rochester Medical CenterRegis O'Keefe graduated from high school in Pittsburgh, and

 Yale B.A. in religion and philosophical studies.
 His bride, Carol Lee